Category: Blog Series Page 47 of 220

 Odds ‘n ends about books and reading that caught my eye this week.
 You’ve probably seen some/most/all of them, but just in case:

-To help talk about backlist titles (and just for fun), What Was I Talking About 10 Years Ago Week? (and a fun week it was)
+To help talk about backlist titles (and just for fun), What Was I Talking About 10 Years Ago Week? (not much, really)

 This Week’s New Releases that I’m Excited About and/or You’ll Probably See Here Soon: